robi42/jvm-ng-app/README.md

 ## Dev

-To run it locally launch ringo with the main script via foreman:
+To run it locally launch `ringo` with the main script via `foreman`:

     $ gem install foreman
     $ foreman start